ShinonomeTN/nsplusd/tld-def/asn.md

 Every **autonomous system** (AS) is identified by a unique ASN, and each AS may be assigned IP prefixes.

+The `asn` TLD aims to provide domain names for AS owners without requiring domain name registration.

 ## Gateway Resolver